WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/periods.md

 # Periods

 End all independent sentences with a period, and insert one space after the period.
+If the sentence or phrase ends with punctuation other than a period, such as a question mark or exclamation point, don't use a period.

 ## Periods with lists